 Continuation.
 See No. 34, 35, 36/2004

-Congenital and acquired behaviors
+Congenital and acquired forms of behavior

 Lessons on the topic: “Physiology of higher nervous activity”